harshildesai152/ReadMeGeniusAi-/README.md

 > **Core Functionality**: Generate comprehensive READMEs including project name, description, features, technologies used, setup instructions, and folder structure.

 The application also features a theme toggle for light/dark mode preferences and allows users to save, view, download, and delete their generated READMEs using browser `localStorage` (user-specific).
 An authentication system (mock, `localStorage`-based) is included, requiring users to log in to access generation features.
-OTPs are "sent" via email using Nodemailer with Ethereal.email for testing.
+OTPs are "sent" via email using Nodemailer.

 ---